YuliaRozental/NYU-SD-01-B-reference-notes/js.md

 }

 favoriteSong("Never Gonna Give You Up","Rick Astley")
-// works fine! prints everything as directed in the function.
+// works fine! prints everything as directed in the function. you got rick-rolled!

 console.log("My favorite song is " + title + ".")
 // the same line as above... but this throws an error! "title" is only available inside the function scope.